 1. Rationale.
 This document brings attention to those elements that are distinctive to the elementary education program.
 These elements represent the essential elementary curriculum, instructional knowledge and abilities, and professionalism for the preparation of teacher candidates for Grades K-6.
 These standards build upon the InTASC Model Core Teaching Standards, ISTE Standards, and Alabama Specific Standards, Praxis Elementary Education Assessment, and the current Alabama Course of Study for Science, Mathematics, Social Studies, English Language Arts, K-12 Arts Education, Health Education, and Physical Education.
-Implementation of the standards will be in the Alabama Continuous Improvement guidance.
+Implementation of the standards will be in the Alabama Continuous Improvement guidancePhysical Education, and the current CAEP K-6 Elementary Teacher Preparation Standards.